oupofat/Blackjack_final/README.md

 8. Ace as a one or eleven
 9. number cards face value, face cards are 10.
 10. assigning suits randomly
+11. random number generator for suits, numbers and face cards.